-5.03 Foreman
+5.03 Foreman:

-- a) Any personnel designated by the Employer as Cement Mason Foremen, to supervise Cement Masons and/or other employees, and placed in charge of work shall be a journeyman member of the Union.
+- a) Any personnel designated by the Employer as Cement Mason Foremen, to supervise Cement Masons and/or other employees, and placed in charge of work shall be a journeyman member of the Union, where possible Cement Mason Foremen will be certified journeyman members of the Union.
 All instructions given to Members shall be given by the Cement Mason Foreman. - b) The minimum wage of a Cement Mason Foreman engaged in "industrial" work shall be four dollars and fifty cents (\$4.50) above the minimum journeyman rate. - c) The minimum wage of a Cement Mason Foreman engaged in "non-industrial" work shall be three dollars and fifty cents (\$3.50) above the minimum journeyman rate. - d) Where a Cement Mason Foreman is not employed on the project, the Cement Masons will be directed by the Superintendent.